 Conversion.
 Each Class B ordinary share is convertible into one Class A ordinary share at any time by the holder thereof.
 Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
-Upon any sale, transfer, assignment, disposition, or a change of ultimate beneficial ownership of Class B ordinary shares by a holder thereof to any person who is not an Affiliate (as defined in our post-offering amended and restated memorandum and articles of association) of the holders of such ordinary shares, such Class B ordinary shares shall be automatically and immediately converted into the same number of Class A ordinary shares.
+Upon any sale, transfer, assignment, disposition, or a change of ultimate beneficial ownership of Class B ordinary shares by a holder thereof to any person who is not an Affiliate (as defined in our post-offering amended and restated memorandum and articles of association) of the holders of such ordinary shares, such Class B ordinary shares.